yeleman/ntd/README.rst

 NTD
 ===

-This project provides a platform for NTD periodic data collection over SMS.
+This project provides a platform for Neglicted Tropical Disease periodic data collection over SMS.

 It is based on rapidsms (0.9.x) and depends on the following packages: